Ken Beamish: Blackburn Rovers

 Beamish was signed by Gordon Lee's Blackburn Rovers for a £25,000 fee in May 1974.
 He soon built a good understanding with strike partner Don Martin.
 The 1974–75 season was successful, as Blackburn were promoted to the Second Division as champions of the Third Division, with Beamish claiming 11 of he and Martin's 26 goal haul.
 Rovers finished mid-table in 1975–76 under the stewardship of Jim Smith.
 A popular player, fans would chant "Beamo, Beamo" years after he left Ewood Park.

 Port Vale

 He joined Third Division Port Vale for £12,000 in September 1976 and went straight into the first team.
 He became the club's top scorer in the 1976–77 season with 18 goals in 44 games; three of these goals came against Grimsby Town at Blundell Park on 3 January.
 He was voted Player of the Year for his 16 goals in 49 games in the 1977–78 season; he scored ten goals more than his closest rival Jeff Hemmerman, as the club were relegated to the Fourth Division.
-He started the 1978–79 campaign with four goals in four consecutive games before he was sold on to Third Division Bury for £35,000 in September 1978.
+He started the 1978–79 campaign with four goals in four consecutive games before he was sold to Third Division Bury for £35,000 in September 1978.